This question has been in our mind since the day since we chose our degree. Some questions that came to our mind is:

 Now, the controller depends on your application.
 In a smart home, for example, you can use a microprocessor like a Raspberry Pi.
 For industrial or process automation, you need a complex device like a programmable logic controller (PLC).
 The PLC acts as the brain of the process, deciding which actions to take and communicating with the actuators.

-You have many types of actuators as well – pumps, pistons, rotors, and so on – and each performs a different action.
+You have many types of actuators – pumps, pistons, rotors, and so on – and each performs a different action.
 If the PLC tells the actuators to change their actions, then the sensor measures the new values, sends them to the PLC, and the PLC decides what to do and sends commands to the actuators to stop or continue.
 And the whole process repeats in a closed loop.
 So that’s how automation works in the industry.

 We have videos on automation applications, like the relationship between pressure measurement and French fries, or how Coriolis flow meters help beer flow underground in Belgium, if you want to check those out.